 Thanks to The Immersion, I practice the following awareness mantra: “Just because I didn’t know about something until now, doesn’t mean it wasn’t there all along.”
 That could refer to a barred owl on a limb just above me, a cougar stalking at the edge of a pond, a teenager subtly and desperately calling out for attention, or a harmful pattern of “whiteness” someone asks me to let go of.
 I learned how to practice awareness during my time at The Immersion.
 I’m imperfect in this practice, but it continues to nudge me toward curiosity and humility.

-After I graduated The Immersion in 2018, I continued with the Youth Apprenticeship program, became an active member of the Equity Council, and volunteered for summer and school year programs.
-This year I’ve joined the Adult Nature Instructor Training program in support of the 2020-21 The Immersion students.
+After I graduated The Immersion in 2018, I continued with the Youth Nature Instructor Training program, became an active member of the Equity Council, and volunteered for summer and school year programs.
+This year I’ve joined the Adult Nature Instructor Training program in support of the 2020-21 Immersion students.